1944–45 Baltimore Bullets season: Roster

+Due to information on American Basketball League players being generally hard to find, there are bound to be more gaps and/or inaccuracies found in certain areas on the team's roster spots than usual.

 The official playoff roster of the Baltimore Bullets for this season would include Moe Becker, Eddie Boyle, Moe Dubilier, Herm Knuppel, Bob Latshaw (who joined their roster just for one game in the 1945 ABL Playoffs), Fred Nimz, Red Paris, Red Rosan, Ben Scharnus, Art Spector, and Stanley Stutz.
 Two other individuals named Ben Chambers and Frank Johnson might have also played a couple of games for the team during this season as well, though it's ultimately unconfirmed at this time since it's possible they might have accidentally been mixed up or lumped in with games that would be considered unofficial to the ABL (i.e., games that are considered exhibition matches, games that are against interleague opponents like those from the National Basketball League, barnstorming teams, etc.) instead.